taehomoo/Kg-to-Lb-Converter-and-DOTS-Calculator/README.md

   calculating DOTS scores.

 ## Features
-**- Kg to Lb Converter:** Converts weight from kilograms to pounds.
+- **Kg to Lb Converter:** Converts weight from kilograms to pounds.
-**- Lb to Kg Converter:** Converts weight from pounds to kilograms.
+- **Lb to Kg Converter:** Converts weight from pounds to kilograms.
-**- DOTS Calculator:** Calculates a lifter’s DOTS score based on their body weight, total lifted, and gender (Male/Female).
+- **DOTS Calculator:** Calculates a lifter’s DOTS score based on their body weight, total lifted, and gender (Male/Female).

 ## Project Structure
 **Main Class:** kgToLbConverterDOTSCalculator.java - This contains the main GUI logic, which uses CardLayout to navigate between the different panels.